matt765/matt765/README.md

 ## Projects that might interest you

-<h4>Daily Dashboard app</h4>
+<h4>Daily Dashboard </h4>

-React project designed to be an alternative to default starting page in browser
+React app designed to be an alternative to default starting page in browser

 Live: https://matt765.github.io/react-daily-dashboard/